GCD-DDPM: A Generative Change Detection Model Based on Difference-Feature Guided DDPM: Experiment

 \subsection{Evaluation Metrics}

-The $F1-$score, Intersection over Union ($IoU$), and overall accuracy ($OA$) are common performance metrics used to evaluate the effectiveness of various models, particularly in tasks such as CD.
-Each of these metrics provides a different perspective on the performance of a model.

-We use the $F1-$score with regard to the change category as the main evaluation indices which is the F1-score is a harmonic mean of $Precision$ and $Recall$, offering a balanced assessment of a model's accuracy and completeness.
-It is calculated as follows:
+The F1-score, Intersection over Union ($IoU$), and overall accuracy ($OA$) are common performance metrics used to evaluate the effectiveness of various models, particularly in tasks such as CD.
+Each of these metrics provides a different perspective on the performance of the CD model under evaluation.
+More specifically, the F1-score stands for a balanced assessment of a model's accuracy and completeness.
+It is a harmonic mean of $Precision$ and $Recall$ and calculated as follows: